List of Star Trek: Lower Decks characters: T'Lyn

+T'Lyn (voiced by Gabrielle Ruiz) is a female Vulcan formerly of the Vulcan ship Sh'vhal in the second-season episode, "wej Duj".
+While just as intellectually devoted as her comrades, T'Lyn causes friction by allowing her logical reasoning to be influenced by additional thought processes, like intuition and instinct, and being stubborn enough to resist criticism of that way of thinking.
+The fact that this combination often allows her to develop reasonable conclusions and effective solutions to serious problems, is taken as evidence of her illogical incompatibility with the crew.
+As such, the captain transfers her to Starfleet where her personality and talents would be more tolerated and valued.
+She is later assigned to the USS Cerritos in the third-season finale, "The Stars at Night," where she is boisterously welcomed by Ensign D'Vana Tendi as her new training partner.
+In season 4, she is promoted to provisional Lieutenant Jr. Grade; an unexpected boon considering her efforts to return to the Vulcan fleet, but welcomed nonetheless.
+As a result, as her previous superiors in the Vulcan fleet anticipated, T'Lyn regularly shares in the Lower Deckers' adventures where she proves to be a valued asset and a good friend.
+However, her personal turmoil about whether she is a proper Vulcan led to inadvertent telepathic disruptions of the crew of the Cerritos, which itself has led to concerns that she may be suffering from an early-onset female variant of Bendii Syndrome, a rare degenerative neurological disease, similar to Alzheimer's disease, that mainly affects elderly Vulcan males.
+At the conclusion of the Cerritos crew defeating renegade Nick Locarno's insurrection, T'Lyn's former Captain attempts to contact T'Lyn, likely to invite her back to his crew, and she declines in preference of being a Starfleet officer.
+In season 5, at the recommendation of a Data from an alternate universe, she is jointly promoted to senior science officer of the Cerritos alongside Tendi.

 Recurring characters

 Barnes

 Barnes (voiced by Jessica McKenna) is a female unjoined Trill ensign on the Cerritos.
 She is most often seen manning the Ops station on the bridge.
 Rutherford tries to date her twice, once in the first season and again in the second, but it doesn't work out either time.

 Steve Stevens

-Steve Stevens (voiced by Ben Rodgers) is a human lieutenant commander on the Cerritos.
-Rodgers is a writer for the series.
+Steve Stevens (voiced by series writer Ben Rodgers) is a human lieutenant commander on the Cerritos.
 He idolizes Ransom and is constantly trying to ingratiate himself with him.

 Andy Billups

 Andy Billups (voiced by Paul Scheer) is a human lieutenant commander and the chief engineer of the Cerritos, and the direct boss of Rutherford.
-A recurring character in the first three seasons, Billups is upgraded to the main cast in the fourth season.
-He is formerly Crown Prince on the planet, Hysperia, but abdicated his birthright for an engineering career in Starfleet, although his mother the Queen refuses to accept his decision and plots to force him to resign his commission and take the throne.
+He was formerly the Crown Prince on the planet Hysperia, but abdicated his birthright for an engineering career in Starfleet, although his mother the Queen refuses to accept his decision and plots to force him to resign his commission and take the throne.